nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 exhaustive: that past a certain line there is nothing left to verify, and every kind of trust that remains has been named.
 So: is there a provable upper bound on how much you can verify, and is what lies past it completely accounted for?
-The answers are in a paper that will be submitted within the month, and the paper and the Lean 4 development behind it stay private until it has been reviewed.
+The answers are in the paper, which stays private with the Lean 4 development behind it until it has been reviewed.
 Lean 4 is a proof assistant, a program that confirms every step of a proof and accepts nothing it cannot confirm; the development is the proof as written in it, which I will also call the mechanization.
 The mechanization is mostly mine, with AI assistance, done under a discipline I describe at the end.
 Until the development is public, "the machine checks it" means I ran the check and am telling you the result.
 Once it is public, you can run it yourself.

-None of this is contempt for the process I am stepping around.
-Peer review, standard formulations, citation at source, proof a stranger can
-rerun: that discipline is the only reason a result like this could exist, and the paper will go through it.
-But the result makes a demand of its own, and it binds the people who found it before anyone else.
+This post is out of order, and deliberately.
+It is a critique of the process by which science, and open source with it, decides which claims to admit and whom to believe, and it is published before that process has reviewed it.
+None of that is contempt for the process.
+Peer review, standard formulations, citation at source, proof a stranger can rerun: that discipline is the only reason a result like this could exist, and the paper will go through it.
+But a process that cannot check its own record cannot correct itself from inside in time, and the result makes a demand that binds the people who found it before anyone else.
 A check you could have finished and did not finish is not trust; the name for it is sloth.
-The mathematics can be presented now, at the register it needs, where it can be challenged.
-Declining to present it would be the failure the result names.
-So the paper goes to review and this account goes out today, and if the two ever disagree, the review wins and this post will be corrected.
+The mathematics can be presented now, at the register it needs, where it can be challenged, and declining to present it would be the failure the result names.
+So the paper goes to review and this account goes out today.
+If the two ever disagree, the review wins and this post will be corrected.
 The dilemma was not chosen.
 The result forces it, given the state of things.

+The timing matters as well.
 The institutions that keep society's records are being asked, right now, to absorb machines that produce claims faster than anyone can check them, and a year is a long time to hold back a result about what checking can and cannot do.

-There are practical reasons as well.
-I judged the finding too important to sit on a shelf for a year, and the dispute above is the argument for posting dated.
-A large firm can publish a result within days of finding it; an independent researcher waits that year for review, and many of the bottlenecks that make up that wait are exactly what a graded, verifiable record could automate away.
-The argument asks for it too: if the check comes first and the citation second, the claim should go out with its grades on it and let the review follow.
-A public statement of what you found and how strongly you hold it is the cheapest insurance there is, and it is the discipline this post is about.
+A large firm can publish a result within days of finding it; an independent researcher waits a year for review, and many of the bottlenecks in that wait are what a graded, verifiable record could automate away.
+The dispute above is also the plain argument for posting dated: a public statement of what you found and how strongly you hold it is the cheapest insurance there is.

 ## The Question Thompson Opened